sikrigagan/Dynamic-PHP-PostgreSQL-Charts/README.md

 Dynamic Charts with PHP and PostgreSQL Database
 ===
 A simple example for creating single-series dynamic chart using FusionCharts PHP Wrapper with data from PostgreSQL.
+[Click here to read detailed article on DZone](https://dzone.com/articles/creating-dynamic-charts-with-php-and-postgresql).

 ![Dynamic Chart](https://s2.postimg.org/xilccl96x/Screen_Shot_2017-05-03_at_10.08.51_PM.png)